Irene-Frias/EcoShop/README.md

   </br> Explore the product catalog, add items to the cart and experience the shopping experience.

 ## 📈 Future Improvements
+- Inside the development
+  </br>It would have been better to sort by page with its corresponding images,...
 - Integration with payment API:
   </br>Connect the store with payment services,...
 - Administration panel: